How Much Does a Bathroom Remodel Cost?

 Renovation basically works within an existing space and footprint, for the most part, to freshen, modernize, and functionally or cosmetically improve the space.
 Repair, paint or wallpaper, tiling, replacement flooring, and new lighting all fall under this umbrella.
 In other words, if it already exists and you’re just changing it out or cleaning it up, you’re renovating.

 Almost all bathrooms need storage for extra shampoo, soap, towels, and cleaning products.
 While some bathrooms avoid cabinetry altogether, most benefit from a vanity or storage cabinet.
-Existing cabinetry can be refinished as a cost savings, or new cabinets can be chosen from a range of big-box and specialty stores.
-Expect to pay anywhere from $250 to $3,000 for cabinetry, depending on the size of the space and the selection of the style.
+Existing cabinetry can be refinished to save on costs, or new cabinets can be chosen from a range of big-box and specialty stores.
+Expect to pay anywhere from $300 to $42,000, or $200 to $600 per unit, for cabinetry.
+The exact cost will depend on the size of the space and the selection of the style.

 Many first-time remodelers are surprised to discover that a countertop doesn’t always come attached to the chosen vanity.
 This opens up a lot of possibilities for customization, allowing buyers to choose and install a countertop they really love that suits their needs instead of being locked into a preselected combination.
-Depending on the size and material of the countertop, in addition to the costs for the sink cutout or custom edges, expect to pay between $200 and $1,000 for a bathroom counter.
+Depending on the size and material of the countertop, in addition to the costs for the sink cutout or custom edges, expect to pay between $400 and $4,300 for a bathroom vanity countertop, including labor and materials.

 Faucets and Plumbing

 Older-home plumbing can be complicated, and often the discovery of problems with the plumbing, such as leaky or rotted pipes, can throw a remodel into a renovation and drive up the costs considerably.
-If you’ll need the help of a professional, this cost can be as much as $1,000 higher.
-The average cost range for faucets and plumbing is between $250 and $1,450.
+If you’ll need the help of a professional, a plumber costs $45 to $200 per hour to hire.
+The average cost for rough-in plumbing on a new bathroom or a major remodel averages at $7,000.

 Updating the toilet, sink, and tub or tub/shower enclosure can make a huge difference in the appearance of a bathroom, especially if the existing fixtures were particularly dated.
 Fixtures can be purchased in home stores, specialty stores, or online, but if you’re not planning to replace the flooring it’s important to choose a new fixture with the same or a slightly larger footprint than the old one.
 You’ll also want to pay attention to the placement and height of plumbing connections, as changing the location of the plumbing hookups will press the budget significantly.
 Fixtures range in cost from $200 to as much as $1,800 for specialty options.

 Remodeling a bathroom floor can be as simple as adding peel-and-stick tiles (you may be surprised to see the modern options!) on top of the existing floor or as intricate as laying down mesh mosaic tile and grout.
 Bathrooms are usually smaller spaces, so this may be a DIY job, but they are also spaces with a lot of odd angles and cuts.
-Depending on the size of your bathroom and the number of necessary cuts and amount of waste, materials for flooring will make up 10 percent to 15 percent of the budget, or $200 to $1,350.
+Depending on the size of your bathroom and the number of necessary cuts and amount of waste, materials for flooring will make up 10 percent to 15 percent of the budget.
+The average cost for ceramic tile flooring is $2 to $30 per square foot, and the cost for marble tile flooring is $8 to $90 per square foot.

 Walls, Doors, and Ceilings